Skip to Main Content

 - This link should be formatted so that it works consistently and is not dependent on a specific computer or browser session.

-- Instructions for specific resources, publishers, and platforms are provided in the E-Journal Articles and E-Texts and Databases sections of this guide.
+- Instructions for specific resources, publishers, and platforms are provided in the E-Journal Articles and E-Books and Databases sections of this guide.

 2. Append the proxy prefix to the beginning of the direct link; this step provides secure off-campus access to resources.

 - The form below will help you append and test the durable, proxied link.